calvario-31/SELENIUM_PYTHON_FRAMEWORK/README.md

 ===============================================================

-To install requeriments in the virtual env:
+To install requirements in the virtual env:

 source venv/Scripts/activate